Learn more about home insurance for mobile and manufactured homes.

-The main strategy for an insurance company is to anticipate and respond to risk.
-For mobile homes, the way they are built presents a new arena of risk and potential claims possibilities for insurance companies.
-Mobile homes are built in a factory, transported to a location once construction has been completed, and are tied down and anchored for stability.
-Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk which they address through Mobile Home Insurance.
+Mobile home insurance is designed to cover manufactured and mobile homes.
+It is slightly different to a standard homeowners policy due to the differences in these types of homes.
+The way mobile homes are built presents a new arena of risk and potential claims possibilities for insurance companies.
+Mobile homes are built in a factory, transported to a location once construction has been completed, and tied down and anchored for stability.
+Because of this and the lack of a concrete foundation found in a traditional home, insurance companies assume an additional risk, which they address through mobile home insurance.

 Now that we understand the actual insurance definition of mobile homes, let’s break down their insurance stipulations.
 Most mobile home insurance can be separated into physical damage (sometimes called comprehensive), liability, and personal property coverage.
 However, although mobile home insurance can be generalized, there is still a considerable amount of variance between companies.
 This is important and should be carefully noted when shopping for mobile home insurance.
 Some companies will offer coverage options in their basic policy package closer to a homeowners policy, including additional living expenses, trip collision coverage, or separate structures coverage.
 Others, however, allow you to purchase it for an additional premium.

 Liability coverage ensures you are covered if a visitor is hurt on your property, if someone sues you, or if you accidentally damage or injure others.
 This would typically cover things like medical bills, lost wages, or property damage.

 Personal property covers things like your furniture and electronics if they are damaged or stolen.
 Like a renters or homeowners policy, your personal property coverage on your mobile home extends away from home as well.

 As stated, coverage like additional living expenses isn't a guarantee with every basic mobile home insurance policy.
 However, you can add it and others with most companies.
 Here are some additional coverage options you can purchase.